AndrewWu29/technical_task_qa_web/README.md

 From the projects root directory, run:
 - `npm install` to install dependencies
 - `npm start` to run the project
+- `npm test` to run the project automation testing

 ### Description